(*) The results described are not typical and will vary based on a variety of factors.

 In preparation for your facial fat injection, smoking cessation is recommended several weeks prior to your injections in order to maximize healing and to avoid scarring.
 Avoid aspirin and other drugs that might cause excess bleeding.

 Fat transfers are usually performed with local anesthetic and with a sedative that keeps you relaxed.
 Patients with a strong preference for general anesthesia may be provided that option.
 Fat is removed from your donor site and is prepared in a manner that keeps as many fat cells alive as possible during the transfer.
 The fat is then carefully injected into your recipient sites with aesthetic balance and symmetry guiding their location.
 The procedure is often completed within an hour but can take longer based upon the amount of fat transferred.

 Under either a general anesthetic or with sedation, fat is removed from the selected area, often the stomach.
 A mechanical separation process is applied prior to injecting the fat into the desired region.
-Viability and longevity of the transferred fat is enhanced by using a gentle fat harvesting technique together with a micro droplet injection technique.
+Viability and longevity of the transferred fat are enhanced by using a gentle fat harvesting technique together with a microdroplet injection technique.
 With this technique, fat is injected evenly and deeply into the tissue layers so that an adequate blood supply supports the injection.